 Related Party Transactions: The College periodically engages in transactions with related parties.
-During the years ended June 30, 2022 and 2021, the College recognized revenue from private gifts received from board members of \$16,428 and \$2,479.
-At June 30, 2022 and 2021, the were no amounts outstanding from board members related to private gifts.
+During the years ended June 30, 2023 and 2022, the College recognized revenue from private gifts received from board members of \$6,575 and \$16,428.
+At June 30, 2023 and 2022, the were no amounts outstanding from board members related to private gifts.

-Fair Value of Financial Instruments: As described in note 6, investments, and within other notes to the consolidated financial statements, the College accounts for certain financial instruments at fair value only at origination (nonrecurring measurements) and certain financial instruments as of the consolidated statement of financial position date (recurring measurements).
+Fair Value of Financial Instruments: As described in Note 6, investments, and within other notes to the consolidated financial statements, the College accounts for certain financial instruments at fair value only at origination (nonrecurring measurements) and certain financial instruments as of the consolidated statement of financial position date (recurring measurements).

 Reclassifications: Certain prior period amounts have been reclassified to conform with the current year presentation.
-These reclassifications did not impact changes in net assets and net assets.
+These reclassifications did not impact changes in net assets or total net assets.